Thursday, 10 December 2015

 "Though it too has its moments of tenderness, The Zoo Father seems in its most emotionally charged moments an angry book.
 In the first section its imaginative strength is employed in disempowering, making safe or actively harming the father in something like acts of retribution; these poems explicitly relate what the father has done to his family, and are difficult and painful to read.
 It’s an important collection, one I wish I’d read sooner.
 Fourteen years later, Fauverie – though it too openly confronts plain facts of violence and abuse – is at heart, I think, a book about finding peace.
 Though the organising details – the poet visiting her father on his deathbed in Paris – are the same, it does not so much re-write the story as examine it from different angles.
 The third poem in the collection, ‘Portrait of My Father as a Bird Fancier’, quite explicitly questions the morality of returning to a story, or of selecting another imaginative reality:

-‘The one a nightingale serenades
+He concludes:‘The one a nightingale serenades

 just because he’s in pain – that’s